API authorization with resource servers and OAuth 2.0 scopes - Amazon Cognito

 When creating a resource server, you must provide a resource server name and a resource server identifier.
 For each scope you create in the resource server, you must provide the scope name and description.

-• Resource server name: A friendly name for the resource server, such as Weather API or Photo API.
+• Resource server name: A friendly name for the resource server, such as Solar system object tracker or Photo API.

 • Scope name: The value that you want in your scope claims.
-For example, weather.read.
+For example, sunproximity.read.

 • Description: A friendly description of the scope.
-For example, Retrieve weather information.
+For example, Check current proximity to sun.

-Amazon Cognito can include custom scopes in access tokens for any users, whether local or federated with a third-party identity provider.
-Your user's authentication must begin at the Authorize endpoint or the Login endpoint with scope as one of the request parameters.
-To request a custom scope, format its value as follows.
+Amazon Cognito can include custom scopes in access tokens for any users, whether they are local to your user pool or federated with a third-party identity provider.
+You can choose scopes for your users' access tokens during authentication flows with the OAuth 2.0 authorization server that includes managed login.
+Your user's authentication must begin at the Authorize endpoint with scope as one of the request parameters.
+The following is a recommended format for resource servers.
+For an identifier, use an API friendly name.
+For a custom scope, use the action that they authorize.

 resourceServerIdentifier/scopeName